Inyanyanel/Hospital_Patient_wait_list-PowerBI/README.md

 - Data loading and merging using power query.
 - Used replace function to remove duplicate values.
 - Used transform tool to change dates from text to date format.
-- Used data modelling tool to draw the tables relationships.
+- Used data modelling tool to create the tables relationships.

 ### Explanatory analysis
 ---